Agricultural Crown land can be purchased by way of an auction or lessee sale.

 Sales status as of January 4, 2023:

 - Vacant agricultural Crown land that is eligible for sale is available on the McDougall Auctioneers Ltd. website.

-- The next online auction is planned for spring of 2023.
+- The next online auction is planned to open March 7, 2023.

 - Any Crown land that does not sell in the main auction will be listed for sale in a secondary auction immediately following the main auction.
 Secondary auction information will be listed on McDougall's website.
 Following the secondary auction, unsold land will be available in the eCatalogue sale on a first come, first serve basis.